Alcaro/Arlib/arlib/sandbox/README.txt

 However, the existence of symlinks blocks another operation: rename().
 Moving a relative symlink is, of course, not allowed, but checking whether something is a symlink is a TOCTTOU.

-Renaming something within the same directory is safe, and cross-directory rename could be implemented via open()+linkat() to a temporary target.
+Renaming something within the same directory can't grant access to anything new, and cross-directory rename could be implemented via open()+linkat() to a temporary target.
 But, as usual, most programs don't need this, so I choose not to.

 O_BENEATH would solve most symlink-related issues (other than restricted directories inside public ones, which can be "solved" by adding "don't do that" to the docs), but it was never merged.

-AT_BENEATH/etc <https://lwn.net/Articles/723057/> seem similar; they're not intended for sandboxes, but may be close enough.
+AT_BENEATH/etc <https://lwn.net/Articles/723057/> seem similar; they claim to not be intended for sandboxes, but so does chroot.
+If it acts the way I need, it's a sandbox component.
 I'll take a look once (if) it's merged and my distro updates.
-The broker is still needed (to count the number of writes), but keeping reads in the same process would be quite a lot faster.
+The broker is still needed (to count the number of writes), but keeping reads in the same process would be a fair bit faster.

 inode numbers